Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-1-edge-extension-setup.md

 ### Implement Add to cart XDM events

 For this exercise, implement the Add to cart functionality in the sample application.
 Navigate to `EdgeViewController.swift (iOS)` / `EdgeTab.java (Android)` and implement the `sendAddToCartXDMEvent` function.
+The recommended eventType is `commerce.productListAdds`.

 **Hint:** Use the `sendPurchaseXDMEvent` as an example and Project Griffon to validate that the XDM Experience Event is propertly formatted.